Tips and Tricks for Cooking Pasta

 The importance of Al Dente.
 The only tried and true way to cook pasta perfectly every time is to TASTE IT.
 Technically “al dente” occurs when the white center of pasta (if you were to cut it in half) has just disappeared.
 While cooking the pasta of choice, first look at the recommended cooking window given: then take 2 minutes off of that.
 This is the time that you first want to begin tasting your pasta.
 Bite the piece in half and check for that “floury” inside.
 If it is there, allow the pasta to cook for another minute.
 Then taste again.
 Repeat this until you are happy with the texture.

 Everyone has a different idea of what Al Dente truly means to them.
 When selecting the degree of al dente keep in mind the use for the pasta.
 Ask yourself: am I going to cook it again in the oven?
 Am I going to simmer it for a quick minute with my sauce?
 Cooling it down for pasta salad?
 All of these questions will change by 1-3 minutes how long you are cooking the pasta.
-Take your time and taste, there’s no better school than that.
+Take your time and taste, there’s no better tool/tip than that.

 Pasta Water is liquid gold.
 Do you want to take your pasta cooking skill up a notch?
 Reserve about ¼ cup of pasta water per portion of pasta/number of servings.
 When combining your pasta and sauce add half of it and bring to a simmer.
 Stir together gently until it’s thickened slightly.